Dr. Janette Hurley, MD, CCFP

 Kaylie completed her Clinical Certification in Hypnotherapy in 2014.
 Hypnotherapy is a powerful tool that helps to align the conscious and subconscious minds so they work collaboratively to achieve a goal.
 Kaylie uses hypnotherapy as a compliment to the recovery process in areas such as depression, anxiety, stress management, tobacco cessation, and pain management.

-Joining the team in August 2013, Kaylie is a group therapy co-facilitator at HUM and participates in the Saturday Mixed Recovery Group and Tuesday Women’s Group, as well as does individual sessions with clients on Tuesdays and Saturdays.
-Effective January 2017, Kaylie will be on maternity leave and returning in spring 2017.
+Joining the team in August 2013, Kaylie is a group therapy co-facilitator at HUM and participates in the Saturday Mixed Recovery Group and Tuesday Women’s Group, as well as does individual sessions with clients on Tuesdays and Saturdays and participates in our Intensive Outpatient Program.

 Eric Fisher, BSc, MSc CCC